 How was Illinois GOP Congressman Mark Kirk able to win away President Obama's former Senate seat from Democrat Alexi Giannoulias?

-Here are the numbers, as broken down by Kirk's campaign:
+Here are the numbers, broken down by Kirk's campaign:

-Following all of the effort and hard work, Kirk's people had this to add: "Cost of Thoughtful, Independent Leadership for Illinois: Priceless."
+And then Kirk's people added this little quip "Cost of Thoughtful, Independent Leadership for Illinois: Priceless"